Skip to navigation Skip to content Skip to subnav

 • § 611.
 Possession of license certificate

-Every licensee shall have his or her operator’s license certificate in his or her immediate possession at all times when operating a motor vehicle.
-However, a person cited with violating this section or section 610 of this title shall not be convicted if he or she sends a copy of or produces to the issuing enforcement agency within seven business days of the traffic stop an operator’s license certificate that was valid or had expired within 14 days prior to the traffic stop.
+Every licensee shall have the licensee’s operator’s license certificate in the licensee’s immediate possession at all times when operating a motor vehicle.
+However, a licensee cited with violating this section or section 610 of this subchapter shall not be convicted if the licensee sends a copy of or produces to the issuing enforcement agency within seven business days after the traffic stop an operator’s license certificate that was valid or had expired within 14 days prior to the traffic stop.
 (Amended 1967, No. 356 (Adj.
 Sess.), § 1, eff.
 March 27, 1968; 2011, No. 62, § 37; 2013, No. 189 (Adj.
-Sess.), § 14.)
+Sess.), § 14; 2023, No. 85 (Adj.
+Sess.), § 272, eff.
+July 1, 2024.)

 • § 612.
 Restricted license